 Find the people in your life that will encourage you and motivate you to stay on the gluten-free track.
 Rely on friends, family, or your favourite health practitioner for advice, or look to blogs and websites written by those who thrive on a gluten-free diet.

 Search out like-minded people in an online community or at a support group.
 I attend my local Canadian Celiac Association chapter meetings, and I don’t even have celiac disease – they’re welcoming to the gluten-intolerant, too.

-Make gluten-free eating fun.
+Make gluten-free eating fun

-Browse your favourite blogs or cookbooks for jaw-droppingly delicious recipes.
+Browse your favourite blogs or healthy cookbooks for jaw-droppingly delicious recipes.
 Approach gluten-free cooking with an open mind, an exploratory spirit and a friendly heart.

-Focus on everything you can eat.
+Focus on everything you can eat

 Alright, you’re not eating gluten.
 There are way more things you can safely eat.
-Focus on the abundance of health-building, tasty, nutrient-rich foods like vegetables, fruits, nuts, seeds, beans, legumes, gluten-free grains, sustainable fish and lean meat you can use in your daily diet.
+Focus on the abundance of health-building, tasty, nutrient-rich foods like vegetables, fruits, nuts, seeds, beans, legumes, gluten-free grains, sustainable fish and lean meat you can enjoy in your daily diet.